taraliu23/taraliu23/README.md

 ### Hi there 👋

-A magical INTJ who loves coding, cooking, and cold jokes.
+A magical INTJ who loves coding, cooking, and writing.

 - 🔭 Currently working on: a book rating and review web app with django.
 - 🌱 Currently learning linear algebra, data structure and algorithm.
 - 👯 Looking to collaborate on CTF competition.

-- 👩‍💻 Pronouns: she/her
+- 👩‍💻 Pronouns: she/ her
 - 💬 Ask me about fashion, metal music, books, and gym!
 - 📫 How to reach me: private.fun.ov.drunkenboat@gmail.com